You are here

 Featured Speakers and Presenters

-K Greene & Douglas Muller — Hudson Valley Seed Company
+K Greene — Hudson Valley Seed Company

 Seed stewards and co-founders of the beloved Hudson Valley Seed Company, Greene and Muller will discuss their mission to protect heirloom and open-pollinated seeds while celebrating the art and ethics of seed stewardship.